Alex Ross: 2020s

 In 2020, Ross provided the main cover for the Marvel Comics book The Rise of Ultraman #1.
 In the ensuing early part of that decade, he had stints as the regular cover artist on Marvel titles including Iron Man, Black Panther, Captain America, and Immortal Hulk.

 In April 2022, Ross was reported among the more than three dozen comics creators who contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
 Ross provided the cover to the hardcover edition of the book.

 In September 2022, Ross released Fantastic Four: Full Circle, a 64 page graphic novel in which the Fantastic Four venture through the Negative Zone, on which Ross served as both writer and artist, in collaboration with colorist Josh Johnson for Marvel Comics.
 The book was the first long-form work that Ross both wrote and drew, and was his take on a classic '60s FF story by Stan Lee and Jack Kirby.
 The American Library Association listed it among their 2022 Best Graphic Novels for Adults, noting "The layouts and storytelling are unmistakably those of Alex Ross, but he has also exchanged his usual realistic palette for a bolder more expressive color scheme."
 Chris Neill, writing for Kotaku, praised the book, noting the "fairly meat and potatoes plot", but applauding the art, calling it "the best looking comic you'll see this year".
 Neill opined that whereas Ross' usual style can exhibit a stiffness by making the reader too aware that they are looking at a painting, thus hampering the storytelling flow, his decision to ink his lines and use a limited palette of flat colors with no modern computer shading techniques gave the art a greater quality of grit and texture.
 Neill also lauded the digital dot screen effect that harkened back to the technique used to render comics in decades past.
 Michael Cavna included it in The Washington Posts list of the Ten Best Graphic Novels of 2022.

+In February 6th 2026, he announced a 112-page graphic novel named "Marvel Dimensions", a collaboration between Abrams ComicArts and Marvel, which includes a 32-page comic-within-a-comic called "The In-Verse", would be released in September the same year.